Avril-Cui/seal-backend/AS1/problem_framing.md

 	3. Data overload — too many community judgments could create noise rather than clarity.
 We mitigate this by keeping the statistics simple: xx% thinks this is not worth buying.

 ### Economic Systems
-- Retail industry could restructure away from impulse-purchase models.
-- Could accelerate shift toward subscription or membership models over transactional sales.
-- Advertising industry might pivot strategies if impulse purchases decline
+The retail industry may shift away from impulse-driven profit models, prompting companies to rethink how they create consumer demand.
+This could accelerate the transition toward subscription, rental, or membership-based models that emphasize sustained relationships rather than one-time purchases.
+The advertising industry may pivot toward long-term brand trust and authenticity, as manipulative “fear of missing out” tactics lose effectiveness among reflective consumers.

 ### Social Dynamics
 - Shopping culture could become more intentional and less spontaneous
 - Gift-giving norms might change (fewer spontaneous purchases)
+- New forms of collective restraint or “mindful consumer” communities could emerge, turning conscious consumption into a shared cultural identity.

 ### Environmental Impact
-- Reduced consumption → less production → environmental benefits
+- Reduced consumption would directly lower production, waste, and carbon emissions, contributing to measurable environmental benefits.
+If adopted widely, the app could influence supply-chain demand forecasting (as companies now know more about consumer's preferences), encouraging companies to produce fewer, higher-quality goods rather than mass overstocking.

 ### Digital Infrastructure
-- Arms race between e-commerce optimization and consumer protection tools
+- Could trigger an arms race between e-commerce optimization and consumer protection tools, as platforms attempt to reclaim lost engagement time.
+We believe our features are effective in combating over-consumption.
-- Could prompt regulation around “dark patterns” in online shopping
+- May motivate regulatory frameworks around deceptive “dark patterns,” personalized ads, and manipulative UI designs.
+Might inspire the development of ethical design standards or browser-level reflection APIs, embedding mindful shopping tools across platforms.

 ### Class & Access Issues
-- Tool primarily benefits those with disposable income to lose through impulse purchases
+- The tool primarily benefits middle- and upper-income users with disposable income to lose through impulsive purchases, potentially overlooking populations facing structural financial constraints.
-- Might not address root causes of financial stress for lower-income individuals
+- For lower-income users, the app may not address deeper causes of financial stress (e.g., wage stagnation, predatory pricing) and could risk implying moral responsibility for systemic issues.
+However, we can add different leaderboard of items, like the most recommended, the most practical, etc. Lower-income users can make practical purchasing based on these leaderboards.
+The cost tracker will also enable them to understand their financial situation better.
+    - We can also embed an AI agent for the cost tracker to give users financial advice.

 ## Values
 Our app is designed to promote reflection, restraint, and intentionality in consumer behavior.